Twin Buttes (California): Geology

-The Twin Buttes — and other volcanoes near Lassen Peak — are part of the Cascade Volcanic Arc, the product of subduction of the oceanic Juan de Fuca tectonic plate under the North American tectonic plate.
-Volcanic activity is also influenced by the westward expansion of the Basin and Range Province into the Cascades.
+The Twin Buttes — and other volcanoes near Lassen Peak — are part of the Cascade Volcanic Arc, which was produced by subduction of the oceanic Juan de Fuca tectonic plate under the North American tectonic plate.
+Volcanic activity in the region is also influenced by the westward expansion of the Basin and Range Province into the Cascades.
 Volcanism in the region encompasses a wide variety of eruption types, ranging from cinder cones to shield volcanoes.
 Eruptive activity has for the most part produced overlapping, mafic volcanoes through nonexplosive to weak explosive eruptions.
-Volcanic activity during the Quaternary has consisted of basalt, basaltic andesite, and olivine tholeiite.
+Volcanic activity during the Quaternary has produced basalt, basaltic andesite, and olivine tholeiite.
 Other major volcanic centers near the Twin Buttes include the Yana, Maidu, Dittmar, and Latour centers, which were long-lived volcanic systems with magma ranging in composition from andesite to silicic rhyolite; these four systems are now eroded with extinct hydrothermal systems.

-The Bidwell Spring chain consists of five eruptive units including the Twin Buttes basalt.
+The Bidwell Spring chain consists of five eruptive units, including the Twin Buttes basalt.
 40Ar/39Ar has placed two other deposits, basaltic andesite from Black Butte and andesite from Bidwell Spring, at 62,000 ± 10,000 years old and 68,000 ± 6,000 years old, respectively.
-These determinations suggest several small eruptions between 65,000 and 45,000 years ago from the Bidwell Spring chain.
+These results suggest several small eruptions between 65,000 and 45,000 years ago from the Bidwell Spring chain.
 Two other basaltic andesite deposits from the chain have been described by the United States Geological Survey (USGS), which considers the Bidwell Spring chain as part of the Caribou Volcanic Field, a system of 11 eruptive sequences between 200,000 and 100,000 years ago with vents aligned with faults that focused surface volcanic activity.
 Basalt from the Twin Buttes overlies eruptive material from the Poison Lake Chain and the Cone Lake Chain, which are also within the Caribou Volcanic field.
 Twin Buttes basalt is overlain by basaltic andesite erupted during the late Pleistocene from an unnamed volcanic vent, which is thought to be between 45,000 and 25,000 years old.